Colorado general contractor license and insurance requirements

 Because every local area sets its own licensing requirements in Colorado, it can be challenging to navigate the application process.
 Some areas require licenses at the city level, while others manage them at the county level.

 Some jurisdictions provide information and FAQs online, while others handle contractor license applications primarily in person.
-To minimize delays in processing your application, the best approach is to visit your local office as soon as possible before your project starts.
+To minimize delays in processing your application, visit your local office as soon as possible before your project starts.

 Get to know the government employees who can be a helpful resource in both obtaining your license and facilitating the process.